 The study area locates in Huanggongwang Forest Park (119 56 '~120 02' E, 30 03 '~30 06' N), Hangzhou, Zhejiang Province, which is 10 km away from the city.
 It exhibits a characteristic subtropical humid monsoon climate, with an average annual temperature of 16.1℃, abundant rainfall and annual average rainfall of 1441.9 mm.
 The soil type in the forest area is slightly acidic red soil.
-The bamboo forests in experimental areas were planted in the 1960s, which have been used for special experimental areas without agricultural implementations and management such as fertilization, tillage, bamboo shoots harvest or thinning.
+The bamboo plantations in experimental areas were planted in the 1960s, which have been used for special experimental areas without agricultural implementations and management such as fertilization, tillage, bamboo shoots harvest or thinning.
 The physical and chemical properties of soil were first delineated in Table 1.

-Table caption

 Table 1 General information of the experimental P. edulis stands (mean±SD, n=9)